bevyengine/bevy-website/content/learn/book/introduction/features/_index.md

     * Automatically generates pipelines for shaders using SPIR-V reflection
     * Easily and efficiently bind ECS component data to shader uniforms
     * Use component data to define macros in shaders and automatically recompile them if the shader has changed
-* Batching system
-    * Reduces data binding on the GPU by batching draw calls that use the same data
-    * Batch any set of datatypes.
-Batches are not hard-coded.

 ## Expressive UI System